irvinecodingclub/irvinecodingclub.github.io/_posts/2020-03-12-conceptual-programming.md

 This is a flexible course focused on discussion that addresses conceptual programming primarily in python.
 We will cover different conceptual programming concepts and have a final project of Binary Trees.

-Students should have a knowledge of programming, most likely Python.
-At least algebra I level mathematics.
+Students should have a knowledge of programming, most likely Python, and have at least algebra II level mathematics.
 They need a programming IDE and a Python Environment.